 Choosing the Correct Heat Shrink Tubing Size

 The two most important things to consider when shopping for shrinkable tubing are the maximum diameter of your cable bundle and the temperature range required by the application.
-However, another important specification is shrink ratio.
+However, another important specification is the shrink ratio.
 This is the ratio between the tubing’s expanded diameter and recovered diameter, or in other words, the amount the tubing will shrink.
-Remember, all of Allied's products are alterable to meet your specific needs.
+Remember, all of Allied wire and Cable's products are alterable to meet your specific needs.

 For more information on choosing the right tubing size for your project, watch our “Heat Shrink Tubing How-To” video.